Fjallraven Kaipak 28 Backpack Review

 Fjallraven Kaipak 28 Outer Material

 The G-1000 Heavy Duty Eco S material is a mix of recycled polyester and organic cotton.
 Greenland wax has already been applied to both sides at the factory for impregnation.
-This makes the G-1000 material even more durable, ideal for backpacks, and ideally lasts a lifetime.
+This makes the G-1000 material even more durable, ideal for backpacks and ideally lasts a lifetime.

-The bottom of the backpack is made of 100% polyamide 500D.
+In addition, the G-1000 material does not require a plastic coating.
+This means that no coating can peel off or stick together over the years, as can be the case with other materials.
+The bottom of the pack is made of 100% polyamide 500D.
 500D stands for the thread strength of the Cordura fabric.
 It is extremely abrasion and tear resistant and therefore ideally suited to protect the backpack from the ground.

 Carrying System with Fixed Back Length and Stable Hip Belt